 - Slot machines are just about the only game in the casino where the odds are not known, or able to be figured out by looking at it.
 However, there are clues to whether the house advantage can be even higher than expected – but we’ll save that for later.

 - This is only referring to Class III gaming on Tribal Casinos and las Vegas style slots elsewhere.
 VLT gaming in states such as New York is basically playing a bingo game, with no individual RNG per machine.
 The VLT terminals in Rhode Island & Delaware do act the same as those Class III slots.

-So, what about EV?
-Well, if you’re serious about expected value – DON’T PLAY SLOTS!
-Slot machines should be considered recreational gambling – you know, fun – because the house edge on some machines, such as penny progressive slots, can be as low a payoff as 75% or lower.
-That’s an EV of 25% or higher.
+If you’re serious about expected value – DON’T PLAY SLOTS!
+Slot machines should be considered recreational gambling – you know, fun – because the house edge on some machines, such as penny progressive slots, can be as low a payoff as 85% or lower.
+That’s an EV of 15% or higher.

 - The simpler the game, the better the odds.
 If you are playing a game with many level bonuses, or a mega bonus like Monopoly, Wizard of Oz, etc, expect a bigger house advantage.
 Three reel slots tend to pay higher, or they used to, because of their simplicity.
 Remember, the more complicated and the more bells and whistles, usually the house edge is higher also.

 - Usually, the higher the denomination, the higher the odds.
 But in some jurisdictions, such as New England, the difference between penny and $1 could be a miniscule 1-2%.
 Different states do have different betting limits, payoff limits, lowest payoff %, etc. Native American Casinos often often call their own shots.
 But remember, gambling is so available to the masses that the more saturated the market, the more competitive the casinos need to be.

 - Always use your players card.
 Remember, earning rewards points helps diminish the high EV on slots.